France-Navigation and Dutch Involvement

-An almost unknown story in the Netherlands is the story of the organization France Navigation.
-There is only one book, written in French, which is fully devoted to this organization: Les Brigades de la Mer, of Dominique Grisoni and Gilles Hertzog, Grasset, 1979.
+France-Navigation is virtually an unknown chapter of Dutch history.
+There is only one book (French) which is fully devoted to the company’ history: “Les Brigades de la Mer” by Dominique Grisoni and Gilles Hertzog, Grasset from 1979.

-Pierot and his family travel to the United States.
-At that moment Daniel Wolf is living in New York.
-The wife and children of Daniel Wolf, who stayed in the Netherlands, didn’t manage to flee and they eventually end up in the concentration camp Bergen Belsen but survive despite the war.
+Both Pierot, Castricum and Heesterman were arrested at the end of 1939 and temporarily incarcerated.
+Pierot and his family went to the United States as did Daniel Wolf who settled in New York.
+Daniel Wolf’s wife and daughter stayed in the Netherlands; they didn’t manage to flee and eventually ended up in Bergen-Belsen Concentration Camp but miraculously survived.
 Both Pierot and Wolf died at a relatively young age in New York.

 There are different opinions about the motives of these Dutch, but their contribution to France-Navigation is indisputable.